 On Stage Moment.

 I had an opportunity to go to a workshop in Wodonga.
-Author Chris Collin gave a presentation ‘The Joy of Reading with Animation and Music & Funnkiness.’
+Author Chris Collin gave a presentation ‘The Joy of Reading with Animation and Music & Funkiness.’
 Majority of people in the audience were teachers.
 I went along to learn.
-It was interesting to learn about Chris’ journey from construction project manager to published author doing school visits with puppets.
+It was interesting to learn about Chris’ journey from a construction project manager to a published author doing school visits with puppets.
 If you see a video of me on the Internet doing the funky chicken, dressed in a possum costume…it wasn’t me.
 My alter ego Poss was up on stage and loved every minute of it.

 Morning Pages Moment.

 I cut up one of my old Delicious Magazine to get the creative juice flowing.
-In the Delicious Magazine, came across a headline I stuck in the back of my note book.
+In the Delicious Magazine, came across a headline I stuck in the back of my notebook.